Decompressive Laminectomy for Lumbar Spinal Stenosis

 implants (such as rods, hooks, wires, plates, or screws) are secured to the

 vertebrae to hold them together until new bone grows between them.

 There are a variety of specialized techniques that can be

 used in spinal fusion, although the basic procedure is the same.
 Techniques

 vary from what type of bone or metal implants are used to whether the surgery

 is done from the front (anterior) or back (posterior) of the body.
 The method

-stenosis, the severity of nerve root pressure and associated symptoms, and the
+condition, how many vertebrae are involved, the severity of nerve root pressure and associated symptoms, and the

 surgeon's experience.
 Spinal fusion increases the possibility of complications